 How to calculate property taxes in Pennsylvania

 To estimate property taxes in Pennsylvania, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 1.49%, so a property valued at $500,000 would have an estimated annual property tax of $7,450.
+This page applies the state average effective owner-occupied rate of 1.26%, so a home valued at $500,000 produces a baseline annual estimate of $6,300.

 Pennsylvania property taxes are levied by counties, municipalities, and school districts, so combined rates differ across the state.